 The school has four phases, as follows:

 Early Years: Nursery and Reception (3-5 year olds)

 There are four Nursery groups, each with 13 children who attend the same five sessions each week. across five mornings and three afternoons.
 The Nursery team comprises the class teacher and two Early Years practitioners.
 The two Reception classes each have a full-time Early Years practitioner as well as class teacher.
 These two year groups are largely based on the ground floor where there is free-flow between the indoor and outdoor learning areas.
 The children also have access to facilities such as the Infant Library, ICT suite and halls on the upper floors.

 The Year 1 and Year 2 classes each have a full-time class teacher and their own teaching assistant every morning.
 Further teaching or assistant support may be provided according to the needs of individuals or groups.
-These classes regularly make use of the Infant Library and ICT suite and have their own playground, where they have both a morning and an afternoon playtime and designated PE sessions.
+These classes regularly make use of the Infant Library and ICT suite and have their own area in the playground, where they have both a morning and an afternoon playtime and designated PE sessions.

 Children enter the Junior part of the school in Year 3.
 The children have a more extended school day with no afternoon break, and have the use of the Junior facilities: Library, ICT suite and playground as well as the upper halls.
 In Year 5, children are grouped across the year group for Mathematics, with lessons being taught by the two class teachers with the support of one or more teaching assistants.